TsaiLintung/fastdid/README.md

 # fastdid - fast Difference-in-Differences

-**fastdid** is a lightning-fast implementation of [Callaway and Sant'Anna's (2021)](https://www.sciencedirect.com/science/article/pii/S0304407620303948) staggered Difference-in-Differences (DiD) estimators that speeds up the process by magnitudes.
-With **fastdid**, you can run DiD designs for millions of units in just seconds, not hours.
+**fastdid** is a lightning-fast implementation of [Callaway and Sant'Anna's (2021)](https://www.sciencedirect.com/science/article/pii/S0304407620303948) staggered Difference-in-Differences (DiD) estimators.
+With **fastdid**, you can run DiD setup for millions of units in just seconds, not hours.

 To learn more about the staggered Difference-in-differences estimators implemented, visit Callaway and Sant'Anna's [website](https://bcallaway11.github.io/did/articles/did-basics.html).